NHollmann/attribute-search-engine/README.md

 Attribute Search Engine is a generic search engine for rows consisting of attributes, that can be searched using different matchers.

+**Warning: This project is not finished yet and the public interface may change.**

 - Rows
   - Attributes
     - ExactMatch  (HashMap)